Britney Spears: 2022–present: Third marriage, The Woman in Me, and retirement from the music industry

 In January 2024, reports circulated that Charli XCX and Julia Michaels had been asked to write songs for Spears, and Rolling Stone reported that "management and A&R are trying to get her excited for the music".
 Spears denied the reports, saying she would never return to the music industry.
 However, she also said that she had written more than 20 songs for other artists in the previous two years.
-In May 2024, Charli XCX confirmed in an interview that she was indeed asked to write for Spears, for which she traveled to Malibu, but that she did not know if Spears was a part of the process explaining that "the team were present...
+In May 2024, Charli XCX confirmed in an interview that she had indeed been asked to write for Spears, for which she traveled to Malibu, but that she did not know if Spears was involved, explaining that "the team were present...
 But she didn't record it.
 She obviously didn't."